What should employers know about the new variants of COVID-19? How can management teams prepare for new strains?

-UK Variant: What you need to know
+Alpha Variant: What you need to know

-South Africa Variant: What you need to know
+Beta Variant: What you need to know

-Brazil Variant: What you need to know
+Gamma Variant: What you need to know

-The Brazil variant, also known as P.1, was identified in Brazilian travelers at an airport in Japan in January.
+The Gamma variant, also known as P.1, was identified in Brazilian travelers at an airport in Japan in January.
 Additional mutations in this variant may impact it being identifiable by antibodies.
 The mutations present a danger of reinfection and potential diminished vaccine efficacy if the variant is able to evade our immune system.
 This variant was first detected in a US case in late January.

 What we don’t know about the variants